ESA title

 Objectives of the Product

-All satellites contain flight software, although almost all of them have an architecture where the hardware system is the foundation and the flight software is added to the satellite design at the end of the development as an afterthought.
+Although all satellites have flight software, most of them are strongly architected around hardware, adding software at the last stages of development, as if it were an afterthought.
 This makes the solution rigid, incapable of change and less “smart”.
-On the contrary, software-defined products have software as the foundation of their architecture which provides a step change in the efficiency and flexibility of the product.
+On the contrary, software-defined products, as the name implies, have software as the architecture foundation, thus providing a step change in terms of efficiency and flexibility.

-ReOrbit is building the ReOrbit Muon as a bundle which includes flight software together with avionics, to act as the backbone of the spacecraft.
-Similarly to what an operating system does for computers or smartphones, ReOrbit Muon enables customers to focus on the (Earth Obsevation – EO) application, without needing to care about the underlying layer that is the connection between the application and the satellite.
+ReOrbit is building “Muon”, which is a bundle including flight software together with avionics hardware, to act as the backbone of the spacecraft.
+Similarly to what an operating system does for computers or smartphones, ReOrbit Muon enables customers to focus on the (Earth Observation – EO) application, without having to look into the underlying layer that is the connection between application and satellite.
 The Muon bundle can be installed aboard any satellite, enabling a breadth of capabilities and therefore augmenting EO missions and beyond.

-ReOrbit Muon is the heart of ReOrbit Gluon, which is a small satellite platform optimized for connectivity and autonomy.
-By combining the reliability-first approach of “traditional space” with the time-to-market, cost-effectiveness and innovation of NewSpace, ReOrbit can offer an attractive and powerful satellite platform to its customers.
+Muon is the heart of ReOrbit’s “Gluon”, which is a small satellite platform optimized for connectivity and autonomy.
+By combining the reliability-first approach of “traditional space” with the time-to-market, cost-effectiveness, and innovation of NewSpace, ReOrbit can offer an attractive and powerful satellite platform to its customers.
 What is more, ReOrbit Muon includes a full digital twin: a digital replica of the Gluon platform, which allows customers to de-risk their capital expenditures at a very early stage of the mission, as well as train their operators and plan flight procedures.

 Customers and their Needs

-Indirectly, applications using satellites developed and operated by downstream customers benefit from more efficient data handling enabled by the ReOrbit satellite platform.
-ReOrbit minimizes the cost of data over time.
-Data companies dependent on space-produced data but with limited spacecraft expertise benefit from ReOrbit offering.
+Indirectly, applications using satellites developed and operated by downstream customers benefit from more efficient data handling enabled by the ReOrbit satellite platform, which minimizes the cost of data over time.
+Data companies dependent on space-produced data but with limited spacecraft expertise benefit from ReOrbit’s offering.

 Targeted customer/users countries